 Mirador de la Corredera

 Mirador de la Corredera is a viewpoint along one of the main streets in Vejer de la Frontera, Calle de la Corredera.
-It offers great views over the surrounding areas.
-You can visit one of many restaurants along this street.
-Just pick a place to sit outside and enjoy those great views.
+It offers great views over the surrounding area.
+You can also visit one of many restaurants along this street, choose a place to sit outside and enjoy great views and a village vibe.

 Arco de las Monjas

 Another unique place to see in Vejer de la Frontera is Arco de las Monjas (eng.
-Arch of the Nuns), also known as Arcos de la Juderia, is located in the old quarter of the town.
-It was built after the earthquake in 1773 to support the wall and the vault of the main chapel of Antiguo Iglesia.
+Arch of the Nuns), also known as Arcos de la Juderia.
+It’s located in the Vejer old town and was built after the earthquake in 1773 to support the wall and the vault of the main chapel of Antiguo Iglesia, the Old Church.
 Currently, it’s one of the most photographed spots in Vejer.

 Antiguo Iglesia